Serpikmin/Archipelago-DragonWarrior/README.md

 ## What does another world's item look like in Dragon Warrior?

 All items appear in chests and search spots as "APItem".
-Levelups and Purchases do not have an explicit appearence and simply send a check out when reached.
+Levelups, Purchases, and Monster Kills do not have an explicit appearence and simply send a check out when achieved.

 ## When the player receives an item, what happens?

 Currently, items are silently added to the player's inventory.
 If the player's inventory is full, a quest item will drop a filler item (Similar to the logic for Gwaelin's Love).

-## Future plans:

-- DeathLink